rongi/klaster/README.md

 }
 ```

 Why is this preferred over inheritance?
-Because it's simpler (less interweaved) and you can achieve better separation of concerns this way.
-For example `ListPresenter` can be extracted from this function and reused for all other cases where adapter is backed by a `List`.
+Because it's simpler (less interweaved) and you can achieve a better separation of concerns this way.
+For example `ListPresenter` can be extracted from this function and reused for all other cases where the adapter is backed by a `List`.

 ## Create your own extensions